clementgilli/AntSim/README.md

 <br>

 This project is a collaboration between Clément Gilli and [Tom Pleskoff](https://github.com/TomP30).
 Our goal was to simulate the behaviour of different ant colonies, feeding their nest with sugar and fighting other colonies.
-We worked aproximatively 20 hours each one.
+We worked aproximatively 20 hours each one

 <br>